Interested in our top 10 AWS security tips?

 One of the first things you should do is classify your data.
 This will help you to understand the types of data you have, what it‘s worth to your business and customers, and where it‘s stored.

 When you have a list of the types of data you’re storing, you should assign a priority to each dataset and ask yourself – how valuable is this data to my business or customers and how much of a headache would it cause if this data was lost or compromised?

-When you have completed list of all datasets that are deemed “priority” that move around your business, the next thing to do help you decide which areas to focus on next for these datasets is to consider:
+When you have a complete list of all datasets that are deemed “priority” and move around your business, the next thing is to decide which areas to focus on next for these datasets, such as:

 - How is the dataset stored?

 Protecting Your Data

 Protecting your data really depends on where you store it.
 If your data is stored on a file server, S3 for example, you might opt to use S3 server-side encryption.

 Alternatively, maybe your data is stored in a database so you might want to encrypt the entire database or encrypt discrete fields within each database record.